josejnra/python/concurreny/README.md

 - HTTP/2 support: HTTPX supports HTTP/2, the latest HTTP protocol version.
 AIOHTTP does not have this feature.
 - Performance: AIOHTTP is generally considered to have excellent performance compared to HTTPX.
 See the next section for a detailed analysis.

+## Asyncio vs Threading

+### Asyncio
+- Asynchronous programming
+- Software coroutine-based concurrency
+- Lightweight
+- No GIL
+- Many coroutines in one thread
+- Non-blocking I/O with subprocesses and streams
+- 100,000+ tasks

+### Threading
+- Procedural and Object-oriented programming.
+- Native thread-based concurrency
+- Medium weight, heavier than coroutines, lighter than processes.
+- Limited by the GIL
+- Many threads in one process
+- Blocking I/O, generally
+- 100s to 1,000s tasks

 ## Referencies
 - [Async IO Python](https://realpython.com/async-io-python/)
 - [Python Async Function](https://blog.finxter.com/python-async-function)